Creating robots for the most extreme environments.

 Because the vehicle requires excellence in design, construction, and presentation, the team members are themselves multidisciplinary collaborators and experts in their own discipline.
 Members learn to communicate clearly with each other and with clients while managing their own project responsibilities.
 Through various outreach events during the year, the team aims to inspire future generations to enter STEM (Science, Technology, Engineering, and Mathematics) fields.

 For more current and past information view the links to the left or contact Alexander Ruffino.
-The ROV team will be accepting new members at the beginning of the Fall 2017 semester.
-The current team members are below.
+The ROV team will be accepting new members at the beginning of the Fall 2018 semester.
+The current team picture is below.